natalie-poulson/final_project/README.md

 ## Unsolved Problems...
-* ~~Figure out default profile picture location so not ignored~~ completed 11/21/2018
-* Clean up Sass code
 * Modal glitches and design challenges with Django forms
-* ~~Google Maps Widget on load isn't correct size~~ completed 12/4/2018
-* ~~Add logic to check trip date and automatically change status of trip complete if date has passed~~ completed 11/21/2018
 * Make delete confirmation notices more elegant
 * Redesign trips page
 * Make responsive
 * Add latitude and longitude to calendar trip events
+* ~~Figure out default profile picture location so not ignored~~ completed 11/21/2018
+* ~~Google Maps Widget on load isn't correct size~~ completed 12/4/2018
+* ~~Add logic to check trip date and automatically change status of trip complete if date has passed~~ completed 11/21/2018

 ## Still to Come...
 * Add an about page
 * Add a contact page
+* Allow user's to draw lines (instead of a point) to capture their trip more precisely, especially useful for section hiking
+* Allow users to add collaborators to a trip, allowing for mutual editing/editing/memory storing
+* Refactor to React
+* Clean up Sass code
+* Add commenting
+* Add likes
+* Add follows and a feed page
+* Add friends list to profile page
 * ~~Allow user's to upload videos~~ completed 12/04/2018
 * ~~Enable Google Authentication~~ completed 12/10/2018
 * ~~Allow users to add to their calendar via ICS files~~ completed 12/18/2018